 - Speed endurance hill sprints = ~20-25seconds

-In fact, we need these to be short.
-Any longer than this and you won’t be running at sprint intensity.
+In fact, we need these to be short — too long and you won’t be running at sprint intensity.

 #4 Recovery is a key factor

-As we’re focusing on intensity, we need to prioritise the recovery between efforts.
+As we’re focusing on intensity, you need to prioritise recovery between efforts.

-- Ideally, we need 2-3minutes of very easy jogging between each maximal sprint.
+- Aim for 2-3minutes of very easy jogging (or rest) between each maximal sprint.

 - And just over 3 minutes for speed endurance hills

-Hill sprints are all about speed and power, so don’t run these when your legs are fatigued.
-While it won’t do you any harm to run these when fatigued, you’ll limit the training benefit from this session — so what’s the point?
+Hill sprints are all about speed and power, so don’t run them when you are tired.
+While this won’t do you any harm, you’ll limit the training benefit from this session — so what’s the point?

-With this in mind don’t run these the day after a harder training session.
-And, to get the most out of these, try to avoid running these at the end of a run.
+With that in mind, don’t run these the day after a harder workout.
+And, to get the most from these, try to avoid running them at the end of a longer run.